sivareddyit/qubership-envgene/docs/envgene-configs.md

   # Values are the names of resource profile files without extension located in the `resource_profiles` directory
   envSpecificResourceProfiles: hashmap
   # Optional
-  # Array of file names in a 'credentials' folder that will override generated and defined for instance credentials
+  # Array of filenames in a 'credentials' folder that will override generated and defined for instance credentials
   # File must contain a set of credential objects
   sharedMasterCredentialFiles: array
   # Following parameters are automatically generated during job and display that application:version artifact